array415/angular-pokemon-lab/README.md

 > NOTE: For ease of coding, a singular pokemon will be called a poke; the plural form will be pokemon.

 In this lab, you'll be creating a simple pokemon app to keep track of pokemon.
-We will provide you with the API endpoint; you will only need to work with an `index.html`, `app.js`, and `main.css`
+We will provide you with the API endpoint; you will only need to work with an `index.html`, `app.js`, and `styles.css` file.

 When a user goes to `/`, they should see a list of all of the pokemon in the API.
-When a user goes to `/pokemon/:id`, they should see a single poke.
-On the `/pokemon/:id` page a user should be able to edit or delete a poke.

 Here is an example of a `$http` call to fetch an index all pokemon: